SteveHodge/assistantdm/readme.txt

 ---=== IN PROGRESS ===---
+* Fix performance of loading large numbers of masks - ImageMedia.getSourceImage is the main culprit *
 * IN WORK UI for messages etc
 * IN WORK Webserver/webpage/java: DM request roll function
 * Webserver/java: subscriber list